 Consulting and involving pupils and parents

 We know that parents/carers know their children best and therefore listen when they express concerns about their child’s development.
 We also listen to any concerns raised by children themselves.
 If parents are concerned, they need not wait for school to identify their child’s needs.
-Parents are encouraged to communicate with the class teacher and where necessary, meetings can be arranged with the SENCo to further discuss any worries.
+Parents are encouraged to communicate with the class teacher and where necessary, meetings can be arranged with the SENDCo to further discuss any worries.

 Assessing and reviewing pupils' progress towards outcomes

 Children who have been identified as needing additional support, will then be part of our ‘assess, plan, do, and review’ cycle.
 This is where we create and monitor Learning Plans for children to set targets, desired outcomes, and provision to help us achieve these.
 Learning Plans are then reviewed at the end of each term.
 These reviews include the teacher, parent/carers and the pupil.
-The SENCo may also attend.
+The SENDCo may also attend.

 Supporting pupils moving between phases and preparing for adulthood